MarcoDaniels/environment-decoder/README.md

 Since all environment variables are set as `string`, the decoder type primitives are written with `asType` as we will be casting (and validating) each variable.

-Use `.withDefault` to set default values in non-required environment variables.
+Use `.withDefault()` to set default values for non-required environment variables.

 ```typescript
 import {environmentDecoder, asBoolean, asString, asNumber} from 'environment-decoder'